 - Select an easy-to-remember keyword for your text campaign.
 Your supporters will need to opt-in to your text fundraising campaign by sending a specific keyword to your organization.
 Don’t choose something long and complex that people are bound to forget.
 Keep it simple.
 For example, instead of something like “WestwoodHumaneSocietyGivingTuesdayCampaign2021,” try “WHS21.”

 - Build your campaign contact lists.
 For a text fundraising campaign to be successful, you need to get a bunch of supporters involved.
-Make sure you’re tailoring your messages to different groups of people by creating multiple contact lists, like a segment of new supporters and a segment of longtime supporters.
-And don’t forget to let your supporters opt-in to texts from your organization.
-You don’t want to annoy them by sending unwanted messages.
+Make sure you’re tailoring your messages to different groups of people by creating segmented contact lists, like a list of new supporters and a separate list of longtime supporters.
+And don’t forget to let your supporters opt in

 - Plan messages for before, during, and after your campaign.
 You need different messages for different stages of your campaign.
-Send save-the-date reminders and early access to your donation form beforehand, and on the day of, send your main donation appeal.
+Send save-the-date reminders and early access to your donation form beforehand, and, on Giving Tuesday itself, send your main donation appeal.
 Your messaging will also be important after the fact, as you’ll need to thank your donors and encourage them to continue supporting your mission.

 Once you have your keywords, contact lists, and messages planned, a text fundraising campaign can be a hassle-free way to pull in donations on Giving Tuesday.
 Plus, your supporters can make a difference from wherever they may be.

 One last pro tip: Make sure you have a reliable text fundraising tool to make your text campaign successful!